 This page tells you about radiotherapy moulds and masks.
 There is information about

-Moulds are used to keep an area of your body still each time you have your treatment.
-The radiographers may also make marks on them that they use to accurately line up the radiotherapy machine for each treatment.
+Moulds keep the treatment area of your body still each time you have your radiotherapy.
+The radiographers may also make marks on them.
+The marks are used to accurately line up the radiotherapy machine for each treatment.
 It is very important that you are in exactly the same position each time.

 This technique uses a special kind of plastic heated in warm water so that it becomes soft and pliable.
 The technician puts the plastic on to your face so that it moulds to fit your face exactly.
 It feels a little like having a warm flannel put onto your face.
 You can still breathe easily, as the plastic won't cover your nose or mouth.